mwangdakota/pages-uswds-jekyll/pages/about.md

 <div class="usa-width-one-half">

 <h3>What We Do</h3>
             <p>Through the merit review process, NSF funds the most innovative ideas in science and technology.
-Notable NSF-supported advances include Doppler radar, the Internet, web browsers, bar codes, magnetic resonance imaging, inkjet printers, computer-aided design systems, tissue engineering, and other technology-based innovations that spur economic activity and improve the quality of life for all Americans.</p>
+Notable NSF-supported advances include LASIK eye surgery, Doppler radar, the Internet, web browsers, bar codes, magnetic resonance imaging, inkjet printers, computer-aided design systems, tissue engineering, and other technology-based innovations that spur economic activity and improve the quality of life for all Americans.</p>
             <p>In selected cases, we support innovations to existing products and services, but these innovations must dramatically change the products’ commercial prospects.
 We don’t fund work that simply improves existing products.
 Check out our portfolio to get a sense of our founders’ work.</p>
             <p><a href="{{ site.baseurl }}/apply/get-started/" class="usa-button usa-button-primary">LEARN HOW IT WORKS</a></p>
           </div>